Time in Saskatchewan

 The Canadian province of Saskatchewan is geographically in the Mountain Time Zone (UTC−07:00).
 However, most of the province observes UTC−06:00 year-round.
 As a result, it is effectively on daylight saving time (DST) year-round, as clocks are not turned back an hour in autumn when most jurisdictions return to standard time.

-The city of Lloydminster and several small communities around Lloydminster are the only exceptions to this arrangement.
-Located partly in Saskatchewan and partly in Alberta, Lloydminster observes Mountain Time year-round, and it changes its clocks forward to Mountain Daylight Time each summer.
-The smaller communities around the city that also change time include Marsden, Neilburg, Marshall, Lashburn and Maidstone.
-Because of this, the time in Saskatchewan is the same in all parts of the province during summer months only.

-During the summer, clocks in the entire province match those of Calgary, Edmonton and Denver.
-During the winter, clocks in most of the province outside Lloydminster match those of Winnipeg and Chicago.
+Until 2020, Saskatchewan was the only province or territory in Canada to not perform twice-yearly clock changes, although as of 2026, it is one of five.
+In 2026, Alberta and the Northwest Territories abolished DST and are therefore synchronized with Saskatchewan year-round.
+During the summer, clocks in the entire province match those of Denver.
+During the winter, clocks match those of Winnipeg and Chicago.